lcapo/developer-documentation-hotel/DSF/Avail.rst

 * **CardChekingPay:** The client will use a credit-card with the exact amount of the option so he can pay the provider/hotel.
 The provider will charge the payment on the checking day.

+.. note :: In the case that the client doesn't want to display the options, we can filter the them given that the provider typifies.

 |